-Desperation as aid struggles to reach Indonesia disaster victims
+More than 1,200 confirmed dead in Indonesia tsunami and earthquake disaster as desperation grows

 -

-Desperation was visible on Tuesday in parts of Indonesia’s central Sulawesi island that were heavily damaged by a massive earthquake and tsunami.
+More than 1,200 confirmed dead in Indonesia tsunami and earthquake disaster as desperation grows

+More than a thousand people have been confirmed dead in the Indonesian earthquake and tsunami disaster, as rescuers desperately continue to search for survivors.

-Four days after the disaster, teams were searching for trapped survivors under destroyed homes and buildings, but they needed more heavy equipment to clear the rubble.
+Four days after the disaster, teams were searching for trapped survivors on Sulawesi under destroyed homes and buildings, but they needed more heavy equipment to clear the rubble.

+Disaster agency spokesman Sutopo Purwo Nugroho said the death is now 1,234.

 Signs propped along roads read “We Need Food” and “We Need Support,” while children begged for cash in the streets and long lines of cars created traffic jams as people waited for fuel.